 Upon registration for any number of units in any term, Award Recipients and PhD students are automatically enrolled in the health insurance, which includes vision care, dental plan and the student health center.
 The student health center on your home campus becomes the primary place for your healthcare needs.
 There are no forms to complete, however, students with questions should contact the staff advisor in their home department or the Student Health Insurance Office.

 Getting Your Health Insurance Card Early

-Even though you are enrolled automatically in the insurance plan, you can still go online and positively enroll after July 1, 2015.
+Even though you are enrolled automatically in the insurance plan, you can still go online and positively enroll as of November 14, 2016 – if you have already registered for your Spring classes.
 Actively enrolling online early ensures you will be recognized as eligible on day one of the coverage period.
 Go to the Print Your Card instruction page here.
-Fall coverage will still begin on August 17, 2015.
+Spring 2017 coverage will still begin on January 9, 2017.
 Students need to be registered for their classes for 5-7 business days before beginning the enrollment process.